Latest service updates

 Refuse lorries weigh up to 26 tonnes and the drivers must ensure complete safety of pedestrians, property and other vehicles when deciding if to collect from a street.

-- Phone : 0300 500 80 80
+- Phone: 0300 500 80 80

 There's no law stopping you from clearing snow and ice on the pavement outside your home or from public spaces.
 It's unlikely you'll be sued or held legally responsible for any injuries on the path if you have cleared it carefully.
+The Met Office has some helpful advice about this on their website (opens in new window).

-- BBC Nottingham travel news page
+- BBC Travel News for Nottingham (opens in new window)

-- National Rail Enquiries - service disruption information
+- National Rail Enquiries - Service Disruption (opens in new window)

 - Trent Barton buses - service information (opens in new window)